The Most Underrated George Harrison Songs With The Beatles

 By The White Album, George had his mojo working.
 He recorded “Piggies,” “Savoy Truffle,” and the revered “While My Guitar Gently Weeps” for that double album.
 But his low-key “Long, Long, Long” can slip by you if you aren’t paying attention.

 Part of the reason this track is underrated is the madness going on all around it.
-Amidst “Helter Skelter,” “Back in the U.S.S.R.,” and “Revolution 1,” you can take the peace and quiet of “Long, Long, Long” for granted.
+Amid “Helter Skelter,” “Back in the U.S.S.R.,” and “Revolution 1,” you can take the peace and quiet of “Long, Long, Long” for granted.
 That would be a mistake.
 It’s another feather in Ringo’s cap, too.

 1. ‘It’s Only a Northern Song’